 Who is Served

-Children from families who are homeless or living in transient housing and are at high risk for malnutrition.
+784 children and their families, who are homeless or living in transient housing and are at high risk for malnutrition.

 Minimal disruption in children’s’ food access while they are away from school.